mnoble/tabby/README.markdown

 ### Defining Environments
 Environments should be stored in `~/.tabby/`, using a simple and short name.
 We'll walk through building my `~/.tabby/blog.rb` environment.

 Tabby environments are just regular Ruby classes.
-The filename and classname should match, with the classname being uppercase:
+The filename and classname should match, with the classname following regular Ruby standards:

-    class Blog < Tabby
+    class Blog < Tabby::Base
     end

 Define your project's root directory with `basedir`:

-    class Blog < Tabby
+    class Blog < Tabby::Base
       basedir "~/Dev/Blog"
     end

 Creating tabs is just a matter of creating methods.
-Each method name will be the the tab's title, replacing underscores with spaces.
+There should be one method per tab.
+The method name becomes the tab's title; replacing underscores with spaces.

-    class Blog < Tabby
+    class Blog < Tabby::Base
       basedir "~/Dev/Blog"

       def jekyll